 Register a death

-You must register a death within five days of it happening.
+You must register a death within five days of the register office receiving the Medical Certificate of Cause of Death (MCCD).

 If it is difficult to come to our register office within the five days, you can arrange to present the information to any other register office.
 They will pass it on to us, which means the death is still registered in Swindon.